cmu-crafting-software/cmu-crafting-software.github.io/assignments/hw4.md

 - What are the set of features in your minimum-viable product?
 - What other features will you include?
 - How will you implement each feature?
 Which technologies will you use?

+In your homework repository, create a folder called `hw4` and a `README` file (`hw4/README.md`).
+You can also submit files in other formats (e.g. audio/video, PDFs, Google Docs).
+Just be sure to describe the files and include the links in your `README`.
+Similar to past homework assignments, be sure to include the following in your `README`:

+* Your name and Andrew ID
+* The name of your project and team members (if applicable)
+* Project description
+* Links to files/description of other files in the repo (if applicable)